 Azerbaijan defense ministry disseminates disinformation again.
 Artsakh Defense Ministry

-STEPANAKERT, MAY 30, ARTSAKHPRESS: “The statement released by the Azerbaijani Ministry of Defense accusing the Defense Army units of opening fire overnight May 29-30 at the Azerbaijani positions deployed in the occupied territories of the Askeran, Shushi and Karvajar regions of the Republic of Artsakh is disinformation,” Artsakh Republic Ministry of Defense said in a statement.
+STEPANAKERT, JUNE 3, ARTSAKHPRESS: “The statement released by the Azerbaijani Ministry of Defense accusing the Defense Army units of opening fire overnight June 2-3 at the Azerbaijani positions deployed in the occupied territories of the Askeran, Shushi, Martuni and Karvajar regions of the Republic of Artsakh is disinformation,” Artsakh Republic Ministry of Defense said in a statement.